Rashengka/LattePlugin/docs/development/NETTE_PACKAGE_SUPPORT.md

 The plugin provides code completion for default variables from Nette packages.
 When you type `$` in a Latte template, the plugin will suggest the available variables based on the enabled packages and their versions.

+### Navigation to PHP Methods

+The plugin supports navigation from Latte templates to PHP methods in presenters and controls:

+- From `n:href` attributes to presenter action methods
+- From `{link}` and `{plink}` macros to presenter action methods
+- From signal handlers (with `!` suffix) to handle methods
+- Automatic generation of missing methods with appropriate parameters

+### Component Autocomplete and Navigation

+The plugin provides autocomplete and navigation for components:

+- Autocomplete for component names in `{control}` macros
+- Navigation from `{control}` macros to component factory methods (`createComponentXXX`)
+- Proper capitalization handling for component names
+- Smart component detection based on both method name and return type:
+  - Detects methods that start with `createComponent` (but not exactly `createComponent()`)
+  - Identifies components by checking if the method returns `\Nette\Application\UI\Control`, `\Nette\ComponentModel\Component`, or a class that extends them
+  - Supports methods with any name that return a Control or Component
+  - Supports custom control classes that extend the base Control or Component classes

+### Form Autocomplete and Navigation

+The plugin provides autocomplete and navigation for forms:

+- Autocomplete for form names in `{form}` macros
+- Navigation from `{form}` macros to form factory methods
+- Proper capitalization handling for form names
+- Smart form detection based on both method name and return type:
+  - Detects methods that start with `createComponent` (but not exactly `createComponent()`)
+  - Identifies forms by checking if the method returns `\Nette\Application\UI\Form` or a class that extends it
+  - Supports methods with any name that return a Form (not just those ending with "Form")
+  - Supports custom form classes that extend the base Form class

+### Template Inclusion and Inheritance

+The plugin supports template inclusion and inheritance with navigation:

+- Navigation from `{include}` tags to included templates
+- Navigation from `{include #blockName}` to defined blocks
+- Support for `{includeBlock}` with version awareness
+- Support for `{sandbox}` tags
+- Support for block inheritance and `{define}` blocks

+### Type Macros and Type Checking

+The plugin provides support for type macros and type checking:

+- Support for `{varType}`, `{templateType}`, and other type-related macros
+- Navigation from type references to PHP classes
+- Type checking for variables and parameters

 ### Version-Specific Features

 Some features may be specific to certain versions of Nette packages.
 The plugin will provide appropriate code completion and other features based on the detected or selected versions.